left arrowBack

 How to Get There

 Situated in Downtown Halifax, Citadel Hill is easily accessible by car, public transport, or on foot.
 While parking garages are available nearby, public transportation is recommended to avoid high parking costs.
-The site's proximity to other major attractions, such as the Halifax Waterfront and the Halifax Public Gardens, makes it a convenient addition to your travel itinerary.
-Consider booking a guided private tour with Tripshepherd for a comprehensive experience that includes famous attractions like Peggy's Cove, downtown Halifax, and more!
+The site's proximity to other major attractions, such as the Halifax Harbourfront and the Halifax Public Gardens, makes it a convenient addition to your travel itinerary.
+Consider booking a guided private tour of Halifax with See Sight Tours for a comprehensive experience that includes famous attractions like Peggy's Cove, Downtown Halifax, and more!

 Best Time to Visit